Ronald K Brown/evidence

 Ronald K Brown/ Evidence has called Restoration Plaza home for over twelve years.
 The Billie provides Ronald K. Brown/Evidence with 100% subsidized rehearsal, office, and performance space, marketing and development support, and an annual honorarium to mount performances and host community workshops.

-Kicking off The Billie’s season for the past three years, Evidence performs a weekend concert series each September on The Billie’s mainstage.
+Kicking off The Billie’s season for the past five years, Evidence performs a weekend concert series each September on The Billie’s mainstage.
 Another much anticipated community tradition, each August Evidence conducts its signature two-week summer intensive which culminates in an outdoor community performance attended by thousands in Restoration Plaza.

-NOVA FILM FEST
+NOVA FRONTIER FILM FESTIVAL

 The Billie has partnered with Nova Frontier since its inception in 2018.
 The NOVA Frontier Film Festival is an aptly-timed film festival and non-profit youth lab committed to enhancing and incubating the works of filmmakers and artists from the African Diaspora, the Middle East, and Latin America.